 The Carer visa is a permanent visa that allows people to care for or to assist a relative providing care to an Australian relative with a long-term or permanent medical condition.
 The person requiring care must be an Australian citizen, permanent resident or eligible New Zealand citizen.
 They must also be either a relative of the applicant, or a member of that relative's family unit.

-As a visa applicant you must:
+As a visa applicant

-- have a relative in Australia who meets the requirements referred to above, and who requires your care (or whose close family member requires your care);
+- have a relative in Australia with a medical condition who requires your care or needs your assistance to provide care to a close family member

-- fully understand what kind of care or assistance your relative needs;
+- fully understand what kind of care or assistance your relative needs

 - meet health and character requirements (family members must also meet these requirements, if included in the application).